JAlbertCode/prompt-marketplace/README.md

 ### Single Prompts
 Individual prompts tied to specific AI models (text or image generation) with defined input/output structure.

+### Image Transformations
+Specialized prompts that allow users to upload their own photos and transform them into different artistic styles, characters, or scenes using GPT-4o's advanced image generation capabilities.
+Examples include:

+- Transforming photos into Lego characters
+- Converting images to Studio Ghibli animation style
+- Creating pixel art from photographs
+- Turning photos into oil paintings or comic book art

 ### Prompt Flows
 Chains of prompts where outputs from one step feed into the next, creating powerful automation sequences.